Tips for saving

 |Discuss how you can share the costs||Talk about how you can share the effect of lower pension payments.
 See how you can cover childcare costs together.
 One parent can pay into the other’s pension.
 This still gets tax relief.|

-You can start taking money from your pension from 55.
-But you need to make sure you have enough money in it to last the rest of your life, if you don’t have any other source of income.
+You can normally start taking your benefits from your pension from 55.
+From 6th April 2028, you will need to be 57 to take money from your pension.
+But you need to make sure you have enough money in it to last the rest of your life, even if you have other sources of income.